 Yesterday, I became embroiled in a discussion with my wife Karen and her sister Sue about nicknames.
-During this cordial conversation, the origins of my brother Ian’s nom d’plume of Cheese was raised by my spouse.
+During this cordial conversation my spouse raised the origins of my brother Ian’s longstanding nom d’plume of Cheese.

 My spouse referring to a moniker I coined for our kid in the mid 1970’s, after concluding his early nickname of ‘E’ (short for his name, pronounced E-an) was a woeful nickname creativity wise.

-Consequently, I gave myself a good talking to regarding my lack of effort selecting the alternate moniker of ‘E’…… Sadly, I undertook this conversation in Russian, meaning I’d no chuffing idea of the content of the self-admonishment.
+Agreeing with Karen’s sentiments, I gave myself a good talking to regarding my lack of childhood creativity at selecting the alternate moniker of ‘E’…… Sadly, I undertook this conversation in Russian, meaning I’d no idea of the self-admonishment’s content***.

-It was at that time our kid’s nickname of Cheese commenced it’s evolution.
+The photograph above was snapped around the period our kid’s nickname of Cheese commenced it’s evolution.
 A time when I introduced the inaugural prototype moniker of Edam – A title I gave him as it was an extension of ‘E’, along with the fact Ian had a mane of white hair similar in colour to the Dutch cheese.

-In the fledgling weeks of Edam, I was quite pleased with the new name I’d bequeathed to my younger sibling, something he also seemed to embrace.
-However, after a few weeks I grew bored of the name, a fact probably exacerbated by the fact no one at this vantage had adopted it to address our kid.
+In the fledgling weeks of Edam, I was reasonably contented with the new name I’d bequeathed to my younger sibling; something he also seemed to embrace.
+Being capricious of nature, though, after a few weeks I grew bored of the name.
+A feeling probably exacerbated by the fact no one among our friends had at this vantage adopted it to address our kid.

 With this in mind Edam was revamped.
-Consequently, courtesy of my immature mind, our Ian/E/Edam (delete where applicable) became Edam Cheesehead.
-Admittedly, a less slick brand name for Ian Strachan, but I took the hit of additional syllables in his title, feeling it reflected more on his trademark white bonce.
+Consequently, courtesy of my overbusy mind, our Ian/E/Edam (delete where applicable) became Edam Cheesehead.
+Admittedly, a less slick brand name for Ian Strachan; however I was prepared to risk criticism for introducing additional syllables in his title, feeling it reflected more on his trademark white bonce.
 His calling card of brilliant white hair, which was almost albino-esque appearance.

 The two worded title may have been more of a mouthful, but I felt suffixing Edam with the word Cheesehead gave it potential to evolve into a nickname people would eventually adopt.